Summertime is in full swing. The kids are enjoying outdoor activities, patio umbrellas are open, and BBQs are grilling.

 Raising four kids of my own, I have watched my fair share of superhero movies.
 From Star Wars to Spiderman – Aquagirl to Wonder Woman…call me a superhero guru!

-And whether you know it or not, if you have ADHD you’re actually a lot like those superheroes.
-Behind the masks, capes and action sequences, those heroes or heroines are actually someone amazing.
+And whether you know it or not, if you have ADHD, you’re a lot like those superheroes.
+Behind the masks, capes, and action sequences, those heroes or heroines are someone amazing.

 Take Tony Stark, aka Iron Man, for example.
-If you’ve seen any of the Iron Man movies, you have probably been entertained by Robert Downey Jr.’s portrayal of the popular comic book superhero.
+If you’ve seen any Iron Man movies, you have probably been entertained by Robert Downey Jr.’s portrayal of the popular comic book superhero.

 He is the epitome of an adult with ADHD.

-Think about it: his resourcefulness, his out-of-the-box thinking, his spontaneity, and little bit of craziness, has kept him alive.
+Think about it: his resourcefulness, his out-of-the-box thinking, his spontaneity, and a little bit of craziness have kept him alive.

 It has helped him create a power source that keeps his heart functioning.
-Using his own ingenuity, he saw a need for a new technology, and had the passion and vision to develop it.
-In fact, he built the power source from spare parts and broken weapons.
+Using his own ingenuity, he saw a need for new technology and had the passion and vision to develop it.
+He built the power source from spare parts and broken weapons.